-Cochinita pibil, also known as puerco pibil or cochinita con achiote, is a traditional slow cooked pork dish from the Yucatan Peninsula in Mexico.
+Cochinita pibil, also known as Puerco pibil or Cochinita con achiote, is a traditional slow-cooked pulled pork dish from the Yucatan Peninsula in Mexico.
 While it is available in many restaurants, the best cochinita is often found in small street stands throughout Yucatan cities.

-The other major ingredient is Achiote paste (available in the international section of most major grocery stores), which adds flavor in addition to imparting a brilliant orange color to the meat.
+The other major ingredient is Achiote chili paste (available in the international section of most major grocery stores), which adds flavor in addition to imparting a brilliant orange color to the meat.

 Traditional Cochinita Pibil is cooked in a pit, adding an earthly flavor to the dish.
 The pork is also traditionally wrapped in banana leaves, which allows the meat to cook evenly while remaining moist.

 And feel free to browse our food finds recipes section to see our complete list of recipes inspired by our ongoing travels around the world.

-- 1 pork shoulder or pork butt, 3-4 pounds (1.3 kg - 1.8 kg)
+- 1 Pork shoulder or Pork butt, 3-4 pounds (1.3 kg - 1.8 kg)

-- 6 garlic cloves, peeled
+- 6 Garlic Cloves, peeled

-- 1 tablespoon Mexican oregano
+- 1 Tablespoon (3 g) Mexican Oregano*

-- 2 sour oranges, zested and juiced (or 1 orange and 1/2 grapefruit, zested and juiced, and 1 lime, juiced)
+- 2 Sour Oranges, zested and juiced (or 1 orange and 1/2 grapefruit, zested and juiced, and 1 lime, juiced)

-- 2 tablespoons apple cider vinegar
+- 2 tablespoons (30 ml) apple cider vinegar

-- ½ white onion, thinly sliced
+- ½ White Onion, thinly sliced

 - Score and salt the pork, and set aside

 - Place spices, along with the oregano, garlic, achiote paste, citrus zest, juice and vinegar in a food processor or blender, and blend until smooth.